Frequently Asked Questions for Freshman Students Starting Spring 2016

 - When will I sign up for classes?

-- In a group setting, a faculty or professional advisor will help you select and register for classes on the second day of Orientation.
-Note that the advisor you meet with may not be your assigned advisor in the fall.
+- In a group setting, a faculty or professional advisor will help you select and register for classes at Orientation.
+Note that the advisor you meet with may not be your assigned advisor.

-- I am out of town this summer, what should I do?
+- I am out of town, what should I do?

-- A session is offered right before classes begin for students who are unable to attend in the summer but is reserved for out-of-state students and other special circumstances.
-If you are not an out-of-state student and need to attend this session, please call our office after making the online reservation.
+- A session is offered right before classes begin for students who are unable to attend in November.
+It is most convenient for out-of-state students.
+Course choices are limited.

-- If I cannot attend until July or August, will I still have a good selection of classes?
+- If I cannot attend until January, will I still have a good selection of classes?

-- Academic offices attempt to keep seats open throughout the summer so your class choices should be about the same as for those students attending early sessions.
+- Academic offices attempt to keep seats open.
 However, there is no guarantee that your top class choices will still be open.
-Our faculty and professional advisors and student leader staff will help you build your schedule as best we can.
+Our faculty and professional advisors and student leader staff will help you build your schedule as best we can; we will make sure you leave with a full schedule of classes that work with your degree requirements.
 Remember that your schedule can be altered up until the first week of the semester.

 - If I need to arrive on campus in advance or stay after orientation is over, where can I stay?

 - During the summer, students who arrive early or need to stay after orientation has ended are eligible to stay in the University's Summer Visitor Housing (at the cost of the student) and can be arranged by calling 970-351-4070 or online.
-If you prefer to stay off campus or are coming to a session during the school year, we provide many hotel options for you.
+If you prefer to stay off campus or are coming to a session during the school year, there are many hotel options for you.

-- There is a special orientation date just for you!
-Many out of state students find it difficult to come to campus multiple times before fall semester.
+- If it’s possible, we encourage out-of-state students to attend the November orientation session.
+We understand many out of state students find it difficult to come to campus multiple times before the semester starts.
 For this reason, we offer an orientation session right before classes begin.

 - Do I need to purchase a parking permit before arriving at Orientation?

 - No. Parking is free during your Orientation session at the University Center (between 10th and 11th Avenue on 20th Street) in either the north or south lots.
-There is no need to park anywhere else during Orientation, but if you wish to park somewhere else, you will need to buy a day pass from one of the daily parking dispensers or from Parking Services in Gray Hall.
+There is no need to park anywhere else during Orientation, but if you wish to park somewhere else, you will need to buy a day pass from one of the daily parking dispensers.

 - During Orientation, will I be able to see the room I am assigned to in the fall?

-- Due to other events and conferences on campus, there is limited availability to show students their specific room.
-Students will get a chance to see some of the halls during their campus tour if they choose to participate.
+- Students will get a chance to see some of the halls during their campus tour if they choose to participate.
 Floor plans and pictures are available on the Housing & Residential Education website to assist students in planning.

 - What if I need to change or cancel my reservation?